johann-solo/oliveandmango.github.io/_posts/blog/2017-09-04-mango-ginger-galette.md

 <br>
 <br>

 So there you have it, there's a good reason to add booze to your dough!
 For those who are worried about the alcohol instilling too much flavour into the crust - have no fear, you barely notice it's there.
-If you still have your concerns than stick to adding the vodka which almost leaves little no trace after it's been baked.
+If you still have your concerns than stick to adding the vodka which almost leaves little to no trace after it's been baked.
 <br>
 <br>
 ![Mango Ginger Galette](/images/uploads/2017_09_04_mango_ginger_galette_7.jpg)